ghacks Technology News

-Neembu Uploader, File Upload Tool To Upload Files To Multiple File Hosters
+Neembuu Uploader, File Upload Tool To Upload Files To Multiple File Hosters

 Sometimes all that you need is a quick way to distribute a file to multiple servers on the Internet.
-This technique can for instance be used to offer a file for multiple users in short time, or as a backup if one file hoster deletes the file or lets it expire to early.
+This technique can for instance be used to offer a file for multiple users in short time, or as a backup if one file hoster deletes the file or lets it expire too early.

-To upload files, a user would simply pick a file from the local computer system and at least one of the six supported file hosters.
-It is alternatively possible to drag and drop files into the application window.
-That’s basically everything there is to it, and it really cannot get a lot easier than that.
+To upload files, a user would simply pick a file from the local computer system and at least one of the supported file hosting services.
+It is alternatively possible to drag and drop files on the application window to select them for upload.

 File Upload

-A click on Start Upload sends the file to all selected file hosters.
 The number of simultaneous file uploads can be changed right in the main interface.
-Users with fast upload speeds may want to increase the limit from the default limit of two.
+Users with fast upload speeds may want to increase the limit from the default limit of two if they select multiple hosts.

 It is possible to select multiple files at once in the file browser.
 These are then all added to the queue and processed according to the upload limitations specified in the program window.